Last updated on June 7th, 2021

 By doing so, you are making use of the dollar cost averaging strategy.

-This is similar to regular savings plans like the OCBC Blue Chip Investment Plan that invest a monthly sum into a stock or an ETF.
+This is similar to regular savings plans like the OCBC Blue Chip Investment Plan and Invest Saver that invest a monthly sum into a stock or an ETF.

 In fact, investing a monthly sum is really easy!